Another planet: Wellbrock romps to win in swimming marathon

-TOKYO (AP) — Florian Wellbrock of Germany added a gold medal in marathon swimming to his bronze at the pool, romping to a dominant win in the men’s 10-kilometer race at Tokyo Bay on Thursday.

-Wellbrock sprinted out to an early lead, was up front most of the way and won by the biggest margin in Olympic marathon swimming history on another sweltering morning in Japan’s capital.
+Kristof Rasovszky of Hungary wound up with the silver.
+He knew that was the best he could do.

-“Florian was unbeatable today,” said Kristof Rasovszky of Hungary, who finished more than 25 seconds behind for the silver.
+“Florian was unbeatable today,” Rasovszky said.
 “I tried to be the best of the rest.”

 Even with the race starting at 6:30 a.m., the temperature was already 81 degrees Fahrenheit (27.2 Celsius) with 80% humidity, making it feel like close to 90 degrees.
 Unlike the women’s race the previous day, there were no clouds to mitigate the heat.